 In his original tweet, he lists down steps on how to raise kids successfully and follows up to that tweet with a prompt to subscribe to his email list.

 Instagram is still a great platform for driving followers to your email list, with a comparatively high level of engagement.

 Create an image of your opt-in offer or content upgrade with a call to action in the caption of your post to sign up for your email list.

-Foundr has done this to grow his email list significantly:
+Foundr has done this to grow their email list significantly:[*]

-Your Facebook page has one piece of prime real estate with the opportunity for a great call to a action to join your email list:
+Your Facebook page has one piece of prime real estate with the opportunity for a great call to action to join your email list:

 Your cover image.